llv22/nccl-osx/README.md

 # NCCL on macOS with stub libraries

 Optimized primitives for collective multi-GPU communication migrated to Mac OS X (10.13 - 10.13.6).
+In order to make library and nccl-test compatible, each nccl library version will be unique mapped to nccl-test on macOS version.
+When you start your work from my version, please also keep in mind.

+* [nccl-2.5.7-1-release](https://github.com/llv22/nccl-osx/tree/dev-2.5.7-for-jax) should be tested by [nccl-tests-v2.0.0 on mac](https://github.com/llv22/nccl-tests-macOS-cuda/tree/v2.0.0-built).

 ## Motivation